llama887/WFC-MDP/README.md

 ## Abstract

 Procedural content generation often requires satisfying both designer-specified objectives and adjacency constraints implicitly imposed by the underlying tile set.
-We reformulate Wave Function Collapse (WFC) as a Markov Decision Process (MDP), enabling external optimization algorithms to focus exclusively on objective maximization while leveraging WFC's propagation mechanism to enforce constraint satisfaction.
-Across multiple domains with varying difficulties, joint optimization not only struggles as task complexity increases but consistently underperforms relative to optimization over the WFC-MDP, underscoring the advantages of decoupling local constraint satisfaction from global objective optimization.
+To address the challenges of jointly optimizing both constraints and objectives, we reformulate WaveFunctionCollapse (WFC) as a Markov Decision Process (MDP), enabling external optimization algorithms to focus exclusively on objective maximization while leveraging WFC's propagation mechanism to enforce constraint satisfaction.
+We empirically compare optimizing this MDP to traditional evolutionary approaches that jointly optimize global metrics and local tile placement.
+Across multiple domains with various difficulties, we find that joint optimization not only struggles as task complexity increases, but consistently underperforms relative to optimization over the WFC-MDP, underscoring the advantages of decoupling local constraint satisfaction from global objective optimization.

 **Authors:** Franklin Yiu¹, Mohan Lu¹, Nina Li¹, Kevin Joseph¹, Tianxu Zhang¹, Julian Togelius¹, Timothy Merino¹, Sam Earle¹
-¹New York University, Brooklyn, NY 11201, USA
+¹New York University, United States

-**Correspondence:** fyy2003@nyu.edu
-**Paper:** Link pending
-**Version:** 1.0.0

 ---